 ‘The pupils loved An Inspector Calls – they found the contextual soundbites peppered throughout really helped; they were all making notes and we as teachers thought it was great that they could link the action to the context at the same time’ Laura Mistry, Head of English and Media, Thomas More High.

-This exciting new presentation is proving extremely popular.
+This exciting new presentation of An Inspector Calls for secondary schools is proving extremely popular.
 Each turn of the plot draws gasps from the students – even those already familiar with the text.
 Key scenes from the play are used, as we examine the willingness, or otherwise, of the various members of the family to take responsibility for the death that, according to Inspector Goole, has occurred.
-We also look at the play’s structure, the use of language, and the different character types represented.
+We also look at the play’s structure, the use of language, historical context and the different character types represented.

 A young woman is dead